rayoub/rupee/README.md

 ```
 > mvn clean package install
 ```
-To test the build, navigate to the rupee-search/target/ directory and issue the following command:
+To test the build, navigate to the ```rupee-search/target/``` directory and execute the following command:
 ```
 > java -jar rupee-search-0.0.1-SNAPSHOT-jar-with-dependencies.jar -?
 Usage: RUPEE